NightProxy/Night/readme.md

 ## Disclamer

 > We take no credit for the making of UV.
 Ultraviolet is made by TN.
+We also take no credit for the making of Dynamic.
+Dynamic is made by Nebula.

 <br />